Swansonite/linux-debugging/hung-task-panic-from-frozen-filesystem-analysis.md

 ### Unwinding the stack

-Looking at the entry of `percpu_rwsem_wait`, the very first thing it does is preserve `%rbx` on its own stack frame:
+Looking at the entry of `percpu_rwsem_wait`, one of the very first things it does is push `%rbx` on its own stack frame:

 ```
  #2 [ffffce0680ecba48] percpu_rwsem_wait at ffffffff885e948f